 China is the world’s most populous nation and second largest economy.
-China is constantly changing, and through studying Chinese you gain access to its rich culture, thousands of years old history and fascinating social development.
-Not to mention more than a billion Chinese speakers to communicate with!
+China is constantly changing, and through studying Chinese you gain access to its rich culture, thousand-year-old history and fascinating social development.
+Not to mention being able to communicate with more than a billion Chinese speakers!

 During the course of your studies you will gain proficiency in modern standardized Chinese, Putonghua.
-The courses are 75% language, and 25% content courses on a variety of subjects, such as Chinese history, traditional culture and political situation.
+The courses are 75% language, and 25% content courses on a variety of subjects, such as Chinese history, traditional culture and politics.

 During your sixth semester you will produce a bachelor’s thesis partly based on Chinese language sources.

-Through our exchange program with Jilin university you will be afforded the opportunity to study in China during the third semester.
+Through our exchange programme with Jilin University you will be afforded the opportunity to study in China during the third semester.

 Our students usually combine studies in Chinese with courses in other subjects, such as economics or political science.
 Our students have pursued careers at the Ministry for Foreign Affairs and in the media.
 Some work for travel agencies, as translators, teachers and researchers.